 Regional initiatives at CERES

-CERES is home to several regional initiatives, centres and programs, including the Joint Initiative in German and European Studies (JIGES), the Centre for the Study of France and the Francophone World (CEFMF), the Hellenic Studies Program, the Hungarian Studies Program, the Petro Jacyk Program for the Study of Ukraine, and the Eurasia Initiative.
+CERES is home to several regional initiatives, centres and programs, including the Joint Initiative in German and European Studies (JIGES), the Centre for the Study of France and the Francophone World (CEFMF), the Hellenic Studies Program, the Petro Jacyk Program for the Study of Ukraine and the Eurasia Initiative.

 CERES Graduate Student Conference

-The Centre for European, Russian, and Eurasian Studies’ (CERES) Graduate Student Union is pleased to invite submissions for its annual graduate student conference at the Munk School of Global Affairs & Public Policy.
+The Centre for European, Russian, and Eurasian Studies’ (CERES) Graduate Student Union is pleased to announce its annual graduate student conference at the Munk School of Global Affairs & Public Policy.
 We will have in-person attendance, with the possibility of viewing the conference remotely, from March 9 to March 11, 2023.

 Master of Arts in European & Russian Affairs